 Dr. Leeman is a double board-certified plastic and reconstructive surgeon who has been providing superior care for his patients for nearly two decades through the Mueller Surgery Center.
 A state-of-the-art facility, the Center contains the latest diagnostic and testing equipment, as well as an onsite lab for both your convenience and the speed with which we can develop treatment plans and provide solutions to your needs.

-To meet the highest standards of care for our patients experiencing hearing loss or other auditory problems, Dr. Lee collaborates with Dr. Bea Smith, a highly credentialed Doctor of Audiology, who is experienced working with both children and adults.
+To meet the highest standards of care for our patients experiencing hearing loss or other auditory problems, Dr. Leeman collaborates with Dr. Spinuzza, a highly credentialed Doctor of Audiology, who is experienced working with both children and adults.